 1) Reviews of the required readings (30%).
-For eight of the weeks of the course each student will write a short review of the week's readings (no more than one single spaced page).
-Reviews should be emailed to me by noon on the day before the seminar meets (i.e., Sunday noon).
+For eight of the weeks of the course each student will write a short review of the week's readings (around one single spaced page).
+Reviews should be uploaded on Moodle by noon on the day before the seminar meets (i.e., Sunday noon).
 Reviews should include a concise summary of the argument and evidence, assess its strengths and weaknesses, and raise questions for discussion.
 Consider the following questions such as: